Kings Cross railway station, Sydney

-Kings Cross railway station is located on the Eastern Suburbs line, serving the Sydney suburb of Kings Cross.
-It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and NSW TrainLink South Coast Line services.
+Kings Cross railway station is a heritage-listed railway station located on the Eastern Suburbs line, serving the Sydney suburb of Kings Cross.
+It is served by Sydney Trains' T4 Eastern Suburbs & Illawarra Line services and NSW TrainLink's South Coast Line services.

 History

 Kings Cross station opened on 23 June 1979 when the Eastern Suburbs line opened from Central to Bondi Junction.

+The station was upgraded in 2004 and received a lift and tactile indicators.
+In 2016, Kings Cross was refurbished with new tiling, tactile indicators and the platform walls repainted.

-Platforms & services
+Platforms and services

 Transport links

-Transdev John Holland operate four via Kings Cross station:
+Transdev John Holland operates three bus routes via Kings Cross station, under contract to Transport for NSW: